SEASON: November rains and spring snowmelt

 FUN FACT: One of the most diverse afternoon river trips starting with a short technical canyon and ending with a broader river with some power.

 DESCRIPTION: The North Fork offers a diverse range of paddling experiences over a relatively short reach of river.
 The run starts with a IV+ canyon.
-The typical put-in is at the pool below Drumbeater.
-The last pitch of Drumbeater is fairly straightforward, but don't make the mistake of putting in too high.
-A terminal hydraulic near the middle of the rapid has been the start of a very bad day for paddlers fool hardy enough to attempt it.
+The typical put-in is at the pool below Drumb-beater.
+The last pitch of Drumb-beater is fairly straightforward, but don't make the mistake of putting in too high.
+Depending on a flow, a terminal hydraulic near the middle of the rapid has been the start of a very bad day for paddlers.
+Be sure you have safety set.
+Most just put in at the beautiful pool at the base of the rapid.

 The crux rapid, Let's Make a Deal, comes near the end of the canyon.
 Paddlers have a choice of several slots between a series of boulders lined up across the channel.
 It is common to see wood blocking at least one of the slots so it's wise to scout or get a wood report.
 The far left slot is often the easiest to boat scout.
 After Let's Make a Deal the river opens up and you pass through a boulder garden with the road to your right.